 Smoked Salmon Ceviche

 A modern variation that works very well.
 Use Norwegian smoked salmon slices cut into wide strips.
-Reduce the marinating time to 1-2 minutes, as the smoking already provides intense flavor.
+Reduce the marinating time to 1-2 minutes, as the smoking already provides an intense flavor.
 Add diced avocado and black sesame seeds.

 Mixed Ceviche